+- Create passphrases for private keys.

-- Passwords encryption (in Linux, Unix and Windows), using multiple rounds of hashing (MD5 or other) - You can run many megabytes of data through a hashing function, but only have to check a fixed number of bits of information (160-512 bits).
-This is used to create a digital signature.
+- Passwords (in Linux, Unix and Windows).

+- You can run many megabytes of data through a hashing function, but only have to check a fixed number of bits of information (160-512 bits).
+This can be used to create a digital signature.